-Nestled in the high desert of the southeastern part of Oregon, Easterday Hot Springs, also are known as McDermitt Hot Springs.
-However, local residents this site Lucky Seven Hot Springs, after Lucky Seven Ranch, located nearby.
+Nestled in the high desert of the southeastern part of Oregon, Easterday Hot Springs is known as McDermitt Hot Springs.
+Also, this site is called Lucky Seven Hot Springs by local residents, after Lucky Seven Ranch, located nearby.

 The water cools quickly while flowing through the channel and becomes comfortable for soaking further out of the source.
 Explore the creek and find your place.
 Some spots are wide and shallow.
 There are previously built well-defined pools that can hold a few people.
 Also, some digging or constructing a dam may be helpful in building your own pool.